 When using the mantras for meditation there are a few things that you need to bear in mind.
 Firstly, mantras generally only work when the intention of the individual is pure.
 Most mantras will not work for ill intent.

 Mantras must also be recited the number of times that is listed in the instructions.
 Many mantras have very specific instructions about how to use them.
 These instructions must be followed precisely for the mantra to work.

 It is also best to make sure that you are meditating effectively before begining to recite your mantra.
 You should be completely relaxed and focused.
 To achieve this we recommend at least five minutes seated meditating before beginning to recite the mantra.

 Always remember to use mantras that match your own personal beliefs.
 Here on TheDailyMeditation we use mantras from all different kinds of spiritualities because we believe everyone should know about different religions and spiritualities.
 It is best to only use mantras that are in line with your own beliefs, however.

 There are many excellent sleeping mantras for a good night sleep.
 Many of the best sleep mantra come from the Ayurveda, a 5000 year old natural healing system that is part of the Vedic culture.
 The Ayurveda states that sleep is the “nursemaid to humanity”.
-Sleep enables the body to restore itself to its natural, energised, pure form.
-But in this day and age… Read more »
+Sleep enables the body to restore itself to its natural, energised, pure… Read more »

 As with all subjects, the best way to learn meditation is to start at the beginning and move towards the end.
 But unfortunately millions of people are learning how to meditate in the most bizarre fashion.
 I actually spoke to someone yesterday who knew precisely how to do Merkaba mediation but who had no clue about… Read more »